rlridenour/jekyll-blog/_posts/2016-04-11-venn-diagrams-with-latex-and-tikz.md

 date: 2016-04-11 15:16:22
 ---

 I spent the weekend working on Venn diagrams in LaTeX using TikZ to use when teaching categorical logic.
-I hope that others may find this useful.
+I thought it was a much better use of my time than mowing the lawn, and one never knows when a good Venn diagram will be needed.

 ## The Initial Diagram ##